 Refer to our article, Rendering Fat, for more details on this technique.

 Yes, it's a vegetable oil, but its content is mostly monounsaturated, a fat source which is safe and healthy.
 Don't cook with it, it will burn and oxidize quite easily.
 Use it in dressings or put on top of your already cooked meals.
 As you probably know, a good extra-virgin olive oil offers lots of great health benefits.

 Fresh oils in dark bottles that haven't been on the shelf for a long time are the best.
 Keep in a dark and cool place to keep it from oxidizing too fast.
 You can store it in the fridge if not using promptly.
 It will become cloudy in the refrigerator, but will return to normal once back at room temperature.

 Avocados and avocado oil

 Avocado is a fruit, one of the only fatty fruits.
 It contains loads of vitamin E, B vitamins, potassium and fiber.
-Its fat content is mostly monounsaturated, so it’s a good choice.
-It’s not heat stable at high temperatures though, so cook with it at low temperatures.
-Use avocado oil for your salad dressings mainly.
+Its fat content is mostly monounsaturated, so it's a good choice.
+Avocado oil is great for salad dressings and making homemade mayonnaise.
 Whole avocados are delicious with salads, chicken or as guacamole with lemon juice and tomatoes.

 This is about it for the preferred Paleo diet fats.
 Of course there are other sources of fat you can consume like eggs, nuts and nut butters.
 I would be careful with nuts and nut butters though because most nuts are very high in Omega-6, which could trigger inflammation and other digestive problems.
 Try it out, and go with what makes you feel good.